Yanks’ rally fizzles, AL wild-card race tightens as Rays win

 TRAINER’S ROOM

-YANKEES: 3B DJ LeMahieu was held out of the starting lineup because of right hip soreness and was to meet with a doctor.
-LeMahieu left Thursday’s game at Toronto in the sixth inning. … RHP Jameson Taillon (right ankle) threw a bullpen that manager Aaron Boone said went well.
+Yankees: 3B DJ LeMahieu was unavailable because of right hip soreness and was to meet with a doctor.
+The Yankees did not have any further update LeMahieu left Thursday’s game at Toronto in the sixth inning. … RHP Jameson Taillon (right ankle) threw a bullpen that Boone said went well.
 Boone said Taillon is a candidate to start Sunday.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports